ervandew/eclim/src/doc/content/vim/cheatsheet.rst

 - :ref:`:JavaSearchContext` -
   Perform a context sensitive search for the element under the cursor.
 - :ref:`:JavaCorrect` - Suggest possible corrections for a source error.
-- :ref:`:JavaRegex` - Opens a window for testing java regular expressions.
 - :ref:`:JavaDocSearch <:JavaDocSearch>` -
   Search for javadocs.
 Same usage as **:JavaSearch**.
 - :ref:`:JavaDocComment <:JavaDocComment>` -